 POLARIS recommends the use of POLARIS PS-4 Full Synthetic 5W-50 4-cycle oil or a similar oil for this engine.
+See the table on page 88 for fluid recommendations, capacities and plug torques.

 Oil may need to be changed more frequently if POLARIS oil is not used.
 Always use 5W-50 oil.
 Follow the manufacturer's recommendations for ambient temperature operation.
-See page 133 for the part numbers of POLARIS products.
+See page 137 for the part numbers of POLARIS products.